lab42open-team/deco/README.md

 The goal in this workflow is to reach to Aphia Ids for organisms mentioned in historical data.
 The `gnfinder` and `EXTRACT` tools return scientific names and NCBI ids, respectively.

+For organism names the GET request URL is `https://www.marinespecies.org/rest/AphiaRecordsByName/Nebalia?like=true&marine_only=false&offset=1` for the genus Nebalia.

+For NCBI ids the GET request URL is `https://www.marinespecies.org/rest/AphiaRecordByExternalID/7568?type=ncbi` for NCBI:7568.

 ## Tool performance evaluation

 Using standard methodology for evaluation the results from each tool can be classified with the following conditions by comparing them withe manual curated spreadsheet.